Skip to content

 Where this goes next

 For the operating muscle underneath it, the part of The Builder's Stack on building an eval suite is the closest companion: the leading indicators that tell you an assumption broke are exactly the kind of signal a real evaluation harness is built to catch before your users feel it.
-Strategy as a control loop only works if something is watching the loop.
+Strategy as a control loop only works if you have something watching the loop.

 Sources